a-abivardi/neural-threat-behavior-AAC-fMRI/README.md

 The study is reported in the following reference:<br/>
 Abivardi A.\*, Khemka S.\*, Bach D.R.
-(2020) Neural representation of threat features and behavior in a human approach-avoidance conflict anxiety task (revision submitted)
+(2020) Neural representation of threat features and behavior in a human approach-avoidance conflict anxiety task (submitted)

 Citation for this dataset: https://doi.org/10.5281/zenodo.3893443.